tall1on/ExaGameBooster/README.md

 > **_NOTE:_**  We are constantly working to test and add new games.
 If you would like to see support for specific games,
 > please create an issue on GitHub or email us at gamebooster@exatek.de.

-Since version v3.0.0 we support ~6470 games.
+Since version v3.0.0 we support ~6910 games.
 BattlEye and VAC games are now also supported.
-Please note that Easy Anti Cheat games are not supported because they block CPU affinity settings.
+Please note that some Easy Anti Cheat games are not supported because they block CPU affinity settings.

 [List of supported games](https://github.com/tall1on/ExaGameBooster/blob/master/supportedGames.md)